teambit/bit/docs/getting-started.md

 ### Commit your code

 Our goal is to use a component in our future work.
-Before exporting it to a remote scope, it needs to committed from your inline_components to your project's local scope.
+Before exporting it to a remote scope, it needs to be committed from your inline_components to your local scope.

 6\. `bit commit is-string 'initial commit'`